aptospad-app/aptospad-move/README.md

 ## Add as dependency

-To integrate Liquidswap into your project vist [integration](https://docs.aptospad.com/integration) docs.
+To integrate AptosPad into your project vist [integration](https://docs.aptospad.com/integration) docs.

 ### Build